JUMP AHEAD

 High and Low tests refer to the vehicle configuration used in the WLTP test.

-Within a vehicle model family, different variants or trims may alter range and energy consumption.
+Different variants or trims may alter range and energy consumption within a vehicle model family.
 The WLTP takes that into account (in conjunction with the manufacturer).

 Many things can affect range: tyre rolling resistance, changes to body trim might affect aerodynamics, and other add-ons might add weight.